Best Beaches for Kids and Families in Los Angeles & Orange County

 Located between Leo Carrillo and Point Dume, El Matador is one of three "pocket beaches" at Robert H. Meyer Memorial State Beach.
 While it's a steep path from the street parking above (leave the stroller at home), the rock formations make for amazing views.
-Because the beach is narrow, get here early to get a good spot—and bring your own food (there's no food service here), but portable toilets are located in the upper parking area.
+Because the beach is narrow, get here early to get a good spot—and bring your own food (there's no food service here)—but portable toilets are located in the upper parking area.
 Note: parking payment is by automated pay machines or pay-by-phone app (no cash).
 The app saves guests $1 on all-day parking.

 Santa Monica Bay Beaches

 A personal favorite because, really, what's not to like?
 You get the double delight of both a pool ($10 for adults, $4 kids 1-17) with beach house (read: clean bathrooms, indoor showers, and spin dryers), splash pad, volleyball, and a wide beach just steps away.
 Plus there's a snack bar and a playground.
 Final bonus: the boardwalk down to the shore makes it easy to bring a stroller.

 Note: The pool and splash pad remain closed as of May 20, 2021.
 Stay tuned, as we will update this information as it changes.
 However, Back on the Beach, outdoor restrooms, and the playground are all open.

 Want a simple no-frills beach with free parking?
 Head west on Culver Blvd. until it dead-ends at the ocean, and there you have it.
 The Del Rey Lagoon is just across the street, complete with playground and wetland birds (and BBQs on the grass).
 Stop off at Tanner's Coffee for java and a treat.